DataBiosphere/leonardo/automation/README.md

 - use classpath and SDK of the leonardoTests module
 - should be able to right-click-run

+Note: If the test you're trying to run is annotated with `@DoNotDiscover`, do the following for running the individual test
+- Comment out `@DoNotDiscover` of the test you are running
+- add `with GPAllocBeforeAndAfterAll` to `ClusterFixtureSpec`

 ### Developing locally

 If you are developing a test that uses ClusterFixture to re-use the same cluster between tests, you can speed up development significantly by reusing the same cluster between runs: